Dalek variants: Dalek Prime

 A Dalek Prime is referred to in several of the novels based on Doctor Who serials (The Chase, The Daleks' Master Plan, The Power of the Daleks, The Evil of the Daleks).
 It is also mentioned in John Peel's Eighth Doctor novels, War of the Daleks (1997) and Legacy of the Daleks (1998).
 Although portrayed as being a leader its precise position in the Dalek hierarchy is not made clear.
 In War of the Daleks its description closely matches that of the TV21 Golden Emperor.

 Dalek Time Controller

 The Time Controller Dalek features in the Big Finish Productions Doctor Who audio dramas Patient Zero (2009), Lucie Miller (2011), To the Death (2011), Dark Eyes (2012), Dark Eyes 2 (2014), Dark Eyes 4 (2015) and the novel The Dalek Generation (2013).
 It is portrayed as being genetically engineered to have an enhanced perception of the space-time vortex, enabling it to direct Dalek strategies involving time travel while limiting temporal destabilisation.
-Cover art and promotional illustrations depict the Dalek Time Controller with a purple casing of the Mark 3 design, with an extended neck bin and additional, diagonal neck rings.
+Cover art and promotional illustrations depict the Dalek Time Controller with a blue casing of the Mark 3 design, with an extended neck bin and additional, diagonal neck rings.
 The novel describes it as the ultimate form of Dalek life, able to command even the Supreme Dalek, and having a neck bin encircled by diagonally revolving rings of vortex energy.
 The Dalek Time Controller is voiced in the audio productions by actor Nicholas Briggs.